Yaak Logo

 I’m coining this 2025.1 release “Yaak 2.0” because, in my head, there are no longer any major reasons to use anything else.

-Yes, it looks the same as before
+Yes, it looks the same as befor

 📂 Directory Sync